Shaker of Hell: Captain Moroni

 Moroni was astonished I would assume.
 He returned all the weapons to the Lamanites and informed them, "We will end the conflict," Alma 44:10.

 I imagine that Zerahemnah was livid at this point.
-Oaths were obviously important to him.
-He would rather die than commit himself to an idea to which he knew he would not adhere.
+Oaths were obviously important to him since he would rather die than commit himself to an idea to which he knew he would not adhere.

 "Now," continued Captain Moroni, "I cannot recall the words which I have spoken, therefore as the Lord liveth, ye shall not depart except ye depart with an oath that ye will not return again against us to war," Alma 44:11.
 More conversation occurred but suffice it to say that the Nephites massacred them until they sued for peace.